 I'm pretty certain that hackathons as we knew it are going to be die for good.
 Prepare to say goodbye to most of the large, extravagent events that you see on old youtube.
 Grab those fidget spinners and little swag trinkets while you can, because it looks like companies are already starting to realize that throwing money to promotions and sponsor prizes usually does not do much to promote their sales or talent pool.

-On the other hand, the downfall of hackathons may help retire the mindset of building short term and building for show.
+On the other hand, the downfall of giant hackathons may help retire the mindset of building short term and building for show.
 I think we'll see a rise in the more sustainable model of creating usable products for users that have real impact.
-During the pandemic I have already noticed a sharp increase in interest towards longer term ventures such as MVP labs, monthlong hackathons, and communal living arrangements / hackerhouses.
-Having done all those recently, I can say for sure that I've learned a lot more, made better memories, and built more meaningful relationships than I have during my past 3 years of attending hackathons.
+During the pandemic I have already noticed a sharp increase in interest towards longer term ventures such as MVP labs, smaller-scale monthlong hackathons, and communal living arrangements / hackerhouses.
+Having done all of those recently, I can say for sure that I've learned a lot more, made better memories, and built more meaningful relationships than I have during my last 3 years attending hackathons.
 Some of the most proming projects, such as Gather Town, Fractal, LiPoker, and Dark Forest were all spawned from these events over the past year.

 If you're looking to make friendships and great memories, there are other things that are better for that